 Do you believe that people with schizophrenia have a split personality?
 Read on as we bust common myths about schizophrenia.

 There are many common myths about schizophrenia which has led to a stigma around this mental illness.
-We are busting four of the most common.
+We’re busting four of the most common.

 Schizophrenia is a mental illness which influences the way a person thinks, feels, and acts, often distorting their perception of reality.

 As with other disabilities, not all people have the same symptoms, but they can include hallucinations, delusions, social withdrawal, impaired thinking and memory, lack of insight, and dulled emotions.
-About 20 to 30% of people will experience only a few brief episodes, however for others, it can be a chronic condition (Better Health Channel).
+About 20 to 30% of people will experience only a few brief episodes, however for others, it can be a chronic condition.

-Affecting approximately 150,000 to 200,000 Australians, the true causes of schizophrenia are not yet known, however, more clues are being uncovered all the time (Better Health Channel).
+Affecting approximately 150,000 to 200,000 Australians, the true causes of schizophrenia are not yet known, however, more clues are being uncovered all the time.

 Let’s start busting those myths.